dask/dask-ml/docs/source/hyper-parameter-search.rst

 Incremental Hyperparameter Optimization
 ---------------------------------------

 The second category of hyperparameter optimization uses *incremental* hyperparameter optimization.
+These should be used when your full dataset doesn't fit in memory on a single machine.

 .. autosummary::
    dask_ml.model_selection.IncrementalSearch